orta/rebase/_posts/2015-03-22-staycation.md

 We grabbed some Clinton street pizza on the way home exhausted.

 | 8 | [The Armory Show][15] opened and I wanted to pop by.
 Artsy provided a lot of cool tech to this fair, and I wanted to get a sense of what it was like as a punter.
+We walked in and I played with my phone for a while, then I had to restart my app and all the cache was gone, so I couldn’t use it.
+No WIFI either.
+So useful for a bit.

 The show was cool.
 We had brazilian food after at [Rice and Beans](), this was awesome.
-Given that it was a Friday, we attended Artsy happy hour, then went for Benito One Italian.
+Given that it was a Friday, we attended Artsy happy hour, then went for Benito One Italian with some fellow Artsyers.

-| 9 | Papaya dog corn dog and philly cheese steak and Milon Indian (crazy lights).
+- photo

+| 9 | Danger wanted to try a corn dog.
+We had seen a place that looked like a nice greasy-spoon on our routes to Brooklyn.
+So we heading to [Papaya dog][17] for a corn dog and philly cheese steak.

+The rest of saturday was pretty chill, we finished by going to the most garish indian restraunt in Manhattan, [Milon Indian][18].
+I think the photos explain enough.

 | 10 | walked the Manhattan bridge, Girl Scout cookies, walked back on the Brooklyn bridge, pukk
 | 11 | went to whole foods, katja ( German ) then escape the room
 | 12 | Highline, artichoke, painting lounge